Hailey9164/Hailey9164/README.md

 - 👋 Hi, I’m @Hailey9164
+- 🏫 I'm a student at California State Polytechnic University, Pomona.
 - 👀 I’m interested in computer science.
 - 🌱 I’m currently learning c# for game development and c for systems programming.
+- 💻 I have knowledge in C++, Java, JavaScript, and Python.

 <!---
 Hailey9164/Hailey9164 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.